qqtop/nimfdb/README.md

   - [x] fbdisconnect         disconnect from a database
   - [x] fbquery              execute a query
   - [x] showQuery            raw display of a select query output
+  - [x] showServerInfo       show data about the firebird server
   - [x] showDbInfo           show data a connected database
-  - [x] showServerInfo       show data about the firebird server
+  - [x] showCursorInfo       show information about a connected select,insert cursor
   - [x] showTablesAndFields  show available tables and their fields of a connected database
   - [x] showCounts           show row counts of tables in a connected databases
   - [x] getSecUsers          show users registered in security database and sec. plugin